 A check dam is pre-designed and constructed to meet the following concept:-

-4) Promote the water percolation in the soil and conserve water for plant growth and also for stability banks.
+4. Promote water percolation in the soil and conserve water for plant growth and the stability of banks.

 Design consideration includes the following points:-

 b.
 The spillway has to be large enough with sufficient freeboard to take the expected maximum runoff. (concrete mortared rock dam must not exceed 8 m in height, whereas the log crib dam must not exceed 2 m.
 The spacing of a dam for 2 m height in a 20-degree channel will be 12 m.)

 c.
 It should be made at a straight and firm stream bed.
 It should not be made on a curve and junction of gullies or streams.